B4tuhanY1lmaz/CyberInfoBar/Readme.md

 # Warning !

-This skin still under development if you see any issue please share it from #bug_reporting channel on discord server.
+This skin still under development and not tested everything yet if you see any bug or issue please report it from our Discord server.

 Join our Discord Server : https://discord.com/invite/72GZGN3